Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 How accurate is the STOP-BANG calculator?

-Is sleep apnea dangerous if left untreated?
+Can sleep apnea become dangerous if left untreated?

 My STOP-BANG score is low but I still feel exhausted.
 What should I do?